ergo-services/ergo/docs/networking/service-discovering.md

 ## Limitations of the Embedded Registrar

 The embedded registrar is minimal by design.
-It provides route resolution only.
+It provides route resolution, node listing and membership events.
 What it doesn't provide:

 **No application discovery** - You can discover where nodes are, but not where specific applications are running.
 Want to find which nodes are running the "workers" application?
 You have to query every node individually or maintain that mapping yourself.